Running Buildkite Agent with Docker

 docker run -e BUILDKITE_AGENT_TOKEN="INSERT-YOUR-AGENT-TOKEN-HERE" buildkite/agent:ubuntu

 By default Docker starts containers on restart so there's no need for upstart or similar.
-Simply start your container with
+Start your container with

 -d to daemonize it and it will be restarted on system boot with the same environment variables and arguments.